This post may contain affiliate links. Learn more in our disclosure.

 Podia Review: Is The Affordable Course Builder Worth It?

-This Podia review gives an unbiased opinion on this popular platform designed to help you create and sell online courses and other digital offerings.
-Unlike other reviews on Google Search, this has been updated for 2023 and tells you everything necessary about Podia to help you make an informed purchase decision.
+In this Podia review, I’m going to give you my unbiased opinion on this popular platform after years of testing it out.
+All of the info in this review has been updated for 2024 and tells you everything necessary about Podia to help you make an informed purchase decision.

 Table of Contents

 What Is Podia?

 Podia is a flexible software that allows users to create, sell, and host their online products such as courses, webinars and digital downloads.
 You can also use Podia to create a membership platform, and as an engagement tool through its community function.
 Its ease of use, fair pricing, numerous integrations, and flexibility make it a suitable tool for any budget and expertise level.

 Pros and Cons of Podia

 - Ease of Use: Podia is easy to navigate, learn, and use.
 You can create and launch an online course within minutes.

-- Everything under one roof: Not only does Podia have webinar, coaching and online course creation tools, it also has email marketing, messaging, website creation, and course delivery tools such as YouTube Live (available on all pricing plans) and Zoom (only for the Shaker and Earthquaker plans).
+- Everything under one roof: Not only does Podia have webinar, coaching and online course creation tools, it also has email marketing, messaging, website creation, and course delivery tools such as YouTube Live (available on all pricing plans) and Zoom (only for the Shaker plan).
 This helps you to simplify your course creation experience while keeping your costs down.

 - Video hosting: Podia users do not have to dig deeper into their pockets to pay for third-party video hosting.
 Podia extends beyond what other platforms provide by including video hosting on all plans.